Colorado Trail Conditions

 - Poughkeepsie Gulch– CLOSED Off-limits to Diff.
 Vehicles

-- Rim Rocker Trail – CLOSED (the City of Montrose to CO state line)
+- Rim Rocker Trail – OPEN (the City of Montrose to CO state line)

 - Overlanders…this is the newest trail to travel.
 160 miles of dirt, 2 days travel in a Jeep or more.